-The evening celebrates Northlight’s commitment to providing intensely entertaining theatre –and so much more–to the community it calls home.
+The evening celebrated Northlight’s commitment to providing intensely entertaining theatre –and so much more–to the community it calls home.
 Northlight distinguishes itself in the landscape of Chicago theatre through its compelling and compassionate work on stage and innovative and impactful work off-stage, including dynamic education and community engagement programs.

-The event honors one of Northlight’s founders and two-time Tony Award winner Frank Galati with the Speak Up!
+The event honored one of Northlight’s founders and two-time Tony Award winner Frank Galati with the Speak Up!
 Award, and former board chair Tom Stringer with the Leadership Award.
 Gala chairs include Julie Chernoff and Susie McMonagle, both of Evanston.
-Host committee members include Candace Corr and BJ Jones, Jane and Timothy Evans, Betsy Hohman, Catherine Hayden, Karen Hunt, Ann Jennett, Pat Price, Trimmy Stamell, Marcia Mead Stillerman, and Mark Tendam.
+Host committee members included Candace Corr and BJ Jones, Jane and Timothy Evans, Betsy Hohman, Catherine Hayden, Karen Hunt, Ann Jennett, Pat Price, Trimmy Stamell, Marcia Mead Stillerman, and Mark Tendam.

 The Speak Up!
 Award is rooted in Northlight’s Speak Up! theatre for social change program — an initiative for middle and high school students throughout the Chicago area.
 Northlight’s fastest growing arts education program, Speak Up!, brings a custom-designed residency program to increase students’ participation in the arts by making theatre accessible while building creativity, reflection, confidence, and collaboration skills.
 Topics that have been addressed by students participating in Speak Up! include bullying, gang violence, police brutality, role models, and stereotyping.